Home Electrical Inspections: GFCI, Electrical Wiring, Residential Electrical Services

 A switch box, or more commonly known as a junction box, is a protective enclosure for housing wire connections and keeping them safe.
 Junction boxes will typically have several “knock-out” style holes in the sides for conduit and wire to be run into.

-As a Homeowner, What You Can do to Inspect Electrical Services for Safety
+As a Homeowner, What You Can do to Inspect Your Electrical Service for Safety

 Make certain outlets are not strained.
 Many household outlets are usually ranked around 15-20 amps.
 Plugging in too many devices into one outlet can surpass that rating and create a fire or shock threat.